Aziiiiim/exercise-profiling/README.md

 When profiling results differ from JMeter findings, I analyze different testing conditions, validate database interactions, and rerun tests to ensure accuracy.

 ### Optimization strategies and ensuring functionality:
 After analyzing test results, I focus on query optimization, algorithm improvements, and caching.
+I ensure functionality remains intact by validating expected outputs by myself but indeed this time, no automated tests were run.